 “Paying attention to the body language of another participant is taxing,” Géraldine Fauville, assistant professor at the Department of Education, Communication and Learning at the University of Gothenburg in Sweden, told Built In.

-Women, meanwhile, are more likely to experience higher Zoom fatigue than men, according to a recent study of 10,591 people.
+Women, meanwhile, are more likely to experience higher Zoom fatigue than men, according to a 2021 study of 10,591 people.
 It turns out 14 percent of women reported feeling very to extremely fatigued, compared to 5.5 percent for men, said Fauville, co-author of the study.

 The increased fatigue level for women stems, in part, from taking shorter breaks and having longer meetings than men, even though the study showed the number of video meetings was the same for both groups.
 Women are also more affected by the anxiety of seeing their image during video calls, as well as knowing everybody can view them, the study found.